-- Mama Bear: Karen flies all the way from Hong Kong to San Francisco when word get to her that the kids are missing.
+- Mama Bear: Carolyn flies all the way from Hong Kong to San Francisco when word get to her that the kids are missing.
 She also jumps in to Bert and Duke's car as it's driving away, which is a pretty gutsy move.

 - Pity the Kidnapper: Sums up J. W. Osborne's attitude quite well, much to the frustration of Turner.

 - Reality Ensues: During the Construction Zone Calamity scene, Duke and a few bystanders try to use a random cloth as a makeshift safety net in case Bert falls.
 After telling the group to, "Stretch it tighter!" the cloth- not designed for stretching- simply rips apart.